dalalsunil1986/wordpress-starter/README.md

 In order for Uno to work properly, you'll need to run `composer install` to add dependencies, both for PHP and Node.
 If you don't have Composer, [install it first](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) — the easiest way is to install Globally, so you have access to it anywhere.

-Once installed, require the class in your `functions.php` file, and kickstart Uno, either by instantiation or by a static function call:
+Once installed, require the class in your `functions.php` file, and kickstart Uno, either by instantiation or by a static function call.
+By default, we instantiate the class to allow for seamless updates to the Uno class:

 ```php
 // Import the master Uno class.